stasemsoft/softwarematerial/docs/basic/methoden/methodmarathon.md

 `Quote: The best programs are written so that computing machines can perform them quickly and so that human beings can understand them clearly.
 A programmer is ideally an essayist who works with traditional aesthetic and literary forms as well as mathematical concepts, to communicate the way that an algorithm works and to convince a reader that the results will be correct.
 (Donald Knuth)`

 (xi) Maak een method *WordCount* die een string binnenkrijgt met een tekst (bijvoorbeeld een van de quotes op deze pagina).
-De method returnt een getal: het aantal woorden in de string.
+De method returnt een geheel getal: het aantal woorden in de string.

 (xii) Maak een method *MeanLength* die een string binnenkrijgt met een tekst (bijvoorbeeld een van de quotes op deze pagina).
 De method returnt een double: het gemiddelde aantal letters per woord.